saurabhaga/tutorials/pages/component-scan.md

 **Note:**
 > If we define any class as EnableAutoConfiguration, that class will be loaded automatically no matter which package it is in.
-> Note: This feature applies to any class annotated with stereo type annotation.
-In this example TestBean class is annotated with @Component

 ## Disable Auto Configuration